TanChunHong717/Depression-Detector-by-Nueral-Network/README.md

 # Depression-Detector-by-Nueral-Network
 This is an academic project.
-Using Tensorflow neural to detect one person is depress by using data collect from a smartwatch
+Using Tensorflow neural network to detect one person is depress by using data collect from a smartwatch.
+The dataset is originally from Kaggle